 What Is Double-Ending?

-- Easier process: When selling a home, the agent will typically liaise with the agent representing the buyer.
-By its own nature, this causes delays.
-Double-ending prevents this sort of backlog since there is one agent liaising between two parties: buyer and seller.
+- Easier process.
+When selling a home, the agent will typically liaise with the agent representing the buyer.
+By nature, this causes delays.
+Double-ending prevents this backlog since one agent communicates between two parties: buyer and seller.
 Double-ending is meant to improve efficiency.

-- Potential bias: When you consider that an agent is charged with acting in the best interests of a client, it opens the opportunity for interpretation.
-If there is a conflict of interest, an interpersonal issue, or any other type of bias, it can result in unfair treatment of the buyer, the seller, or both.
+- Potential bias.
+When you consider that an agent is charged with acting in the best interests of a client, it opens the opportunity for interpretation.
+A conflict of interest, an interpersonal issue, or any other type of bias, can result in unfair treatment of the buyer, the seller, or both.

 How To Negotiate A Lower Real Estate Commission